MOHITRAJDEO12345/REAL-TIME-TASK-MANAGER/README.md

 https://drive.google.com/file/d/1-LrqqDKbzIwkZ5M4j8_6vTMAVL7CEq3G/view?usp=sharing
-open this extract and double click on .bat file
+open this extract and double click on .bat file working on this again to make it able to run on any windows directly

 # Task Manager App